 This section of the site is here to help answer some questions you may have about glamping.

 A: Each type of glamping unit has a different price.
-Prices are displayed on the the individual glamping accommodations web page, as an overview on the glamping prices page and on the booking form.
+Prices are displayed as an overview on the glamping prices page.
 Glamping accommodation is priced per unit per night.

 Q: Where is the glamping site?